simple-icons/simple-icons/CONTRIBUTING.md

 We welcome icon requests.
 Before you submit a new issue please make sure the icon:

 * Has not already been requested.
-If you find an existing issue or pull request for the brand you're looking for then please add a reaction or a comment to move it up our list of priorities.
+If you find an existing issue or pull request for the brand you're looking for then please add a reaction or comment to show your support.
 * Is of a _popular_ brand.
 For websites, the [Alexa rank](https://www.alexa.com/siteinfo) should be less than 500k.
 For anything else, popularity will be judged on a case-by-case basis.
 * Isn't related to anything that provides an illegal service (e.g. piracy, malware, threatening material, spam, etc.).